 Bath is full of tranquil spa hotels and day spas.
 The Royal Crescent Hotel & Spa sits at the centre of the city’s most famous crescent; The Gainsborough Bath Spa is the only hotel in the city which uses the thermal waters in its Spa Village; and The Bath Priory Hotel has a Garden Spa by L’Occitane.

-There is also Macdonald Bath Spa HotelSpa 15 at No.15 by GuestHouse, and LUSH Spa Bath, who are launching a new treatment inspired by the thermal waters when they reopen.
+There is also Macdonald Bath Spa HotelSpa 15 at No.15 by GuestHouse, and LUSH Spa Bath, who have a treatment inspired by the thermal waters.

 Outdoor Oases

 There are many places in the city and surrounding area where you can go to be near water.
 Take a walk or a boat trip along the River Avon or canal, sit in Parade Gardens overlooking the cascading water falling over Pulteney Weir, or, further afield, head to Bowood House & Gardens.
-Their calming lake sits at the centre of the Capability Brown landscape gardens and reopens on 1st April.
+Their calming lake sits at the centre of the Capability Brown landscape gardens.

 Bottling the Mineral Magic